integry/livecart/update/readme.txt

 2) Upload the unpacked files to your LiveCart installation directory.
 Allow to overwrite files when prompted.

+3) Go to your backend area and log in otherwise the update won't take effect

-3) From your web browser open the following URL: http://yourstore.com/backend.update/update
+4) From your web browser open the following URL: http://yourstore.com/backend.update/update

 If the update was successful, you should receive a confirmation message.